thradams/Modules/README.md

 ````

-## overriding destroy for existing types
+## Overriding destroy for existing types

 typedefs are only alias in C. But for the operators they are considered.
 For instance, let's say FILE is a typedef for int.
 We can override